 Recognising the importance of the Law Library, the University has established it as a separate branch of the main Library.
 Mr. R. F. Brian, who until his appointment was High Court Librarian, is engaged in rapidly building up a first class collection.
-It will be a substantial library when the first students arrive, and will more than keep pace with growing student needs.
+It is already a substantial collection and will more than keep pace with growing student needs.